johnxthekid/AutomationFramework/README.md

 pabot --verbose --pabotlib --resourcefile .\config\value_set.dat --processes 1 -A .\config\run_arguments.robot --variable BROWSER:chrome test\browser
 ```

+The 'processes' parameter is used to run test in parallel.
+This can be used to execute in multiple processes on the same computer or multiple remote computers.

+The file 'value_set.dat' contains the information for the differnet remote machines such as the IP address of those remote computers.
+Duplicate the Sets to configure multiple computers.

 #### Remote Server configuration
 To run on a remote server, the python script to start the remote server must be executed.